 To help Contently achieve their goals, Brax implemented campaign budget options that enabled Contently to optimize spend without the intervention of Outbrain.

-Next, Contently used the Brax bulk ad creator to quickly and efficiently upload ads with every combination of headline & images.
+Next, Contently used the Brax bulk ad creator to quickly and efficiently upload ads with every combination of headline and images.
 This allowed Contently to A/B test more variations to achieve high engagement rates in a much shorter time frame because the time spent creating headline and image combinations was cut in half.

-Contently also found that more variations of headlines & photos led to greater success in finding the right audiences faster.
+Contently also found that more variations of headlines and photos led to greater success in finding the right audiences faster.
 This allowed them to pause what was not working well, and then test alternative combinations to increase the volume of high engagement visitors.